 Futuristic, unparalleled ski slope and recreational hill on top of a new resource handling centre.

 Spectacular and innovative in the true sense of the words.
-That’s CopenHill – the artificial ski slope and recreational hiking area set to open in the summer 2019, built on top of the new waste management centre.
+That’s CopenHill – the artificial ski slope and recreational hiking area opened in the fall 2019, built on top of the new waste management centre.

 Not only will the new architectural beacon be visible from most of Copenhagen, a giant chimney way up on top will be blowing giant smoke rings.
 This sounds like something out of a sci-fi fantasy but will be reality as the power plant opened in 2017 under the name ARC (Amager Ressource Center).